 This Montana based recording workshop was formed as a reply to the “anyone can start a band” philosophy found in the mid 80’s local Bozeman music scene.
 Donovan’s Brain first entered your consciousness in 1994 when they appeared on the premier edition of the Hit The Hay compilations.
-The path the band has followed over the next two decades has been as complex and unexpected, much like the modern psychedelic sounds they create.
-Fires Which Burnt Brightly, the sixth full album from Donovan’s Brain, was released on October 20, 2009.
-You can read reviews here A trip around this site will reveal some of the answers you might be looking for about Donovan’s Brain.
-You can purchase Donovan’s Brain music at the Career Shop, or the Career Records Discogs Store.
+The path the band has followed over the next three decades has been as complex and unexpected, much like the modern psychedelic sounds they create.
+Two new Donovan’s Brain albums will be released summer 2021.
+A trip around this site will reveal some of the answers you might be looking for about Donovan’s Brain.
+You can purchase Donovan’s Brain music at the Career Shop, or the Career Records Shop at Discogs.
 The Career Records site and the Donovan’s Brain Face Book page are updated regularly.

 When you visit the Career shop check out the discounted bundles they are offering.
 This is a chance to pick up Donovan’s Brain catalog at a very good price.
 The shop will build you a custom bundle with the purchase of Brunt Trees In The Snow or the CD box set Convolutions Of The Brain.
 Just tell them what you want in the notes field on the order page.
 They will get back to you with the price for your selections.